Achievable logoAchievable logo

 • Material fact: Disney has been paying a regular cash dividend to investors for decades, but they suspended dividend payments indefinitely in early 2020 due to the COVID-19 pandemic

-Omitting a material fact in a public communication may be unintentional, but would still be unlawful and potentially subject to civil liabilities and penalties.
-If it was willful (on purpose), the financial professional may additionally be subject to criminal penalties.
-Non-material facts are not required to be disclosed.
+Leaving out a material fact may be unintentional, but it’s still unlawful and may lead to civil liabilities and penalties.
+If the omission is willful (intentional), the financial professional may also face criminal penalties.
+Non-material facts don’t have to be disclosed.

-NASAA rules relating to correspondence and advertising are further broken down into rules for:
+NASAA rules on correspondence and advertising are further divided into rules for:

 Broker-dealer & agent communications rules